jaf7C7/pomo/README.md

 # `pomo`

 A very simple [pomodoro][1] timer, which runs independently of the shell from which it's called, so you don't have to keep the terminal window open to receive the alert.

-It detects what terminal/multiplexer you are using and opens the alert screen via the same application, so alerts are consistent yet flexible.
+It detects what terminal emulator/multiplexer you are using and opens the alert screen via the same application, so alerts are consistent yet flexible.

 ## Goals